fortellerq/notes/proxmox.md

 cat rom > /tmp/romfile
 echo 0 > rom
 ```
-However if we do this while the IGPU is used for booting, we'll get this error `cat: rom: Input/output error`.
+However, if we do this while the IGPU is used for booting, we'll get this error `cat: rom: Input/output error`.
-In order to dump this, here are the steps that worked for me:
+To dump this, here are the steps that worked for me:
 ```
 find /sys/devices -name rom
 ```